george-hawkins/odroid-c2/setup/README.md

 System setup
 ============

 There's a lot of basic set up below.
-The interesting parts come later and involve configuring Spark and controlling the cluster.
+The interesting parts come much further down and involve configuring Spark and controlling the cluster.

 Basic setup
 -----------